MaanavS16/MaanavS16/README.md

 ### Hi there 👋
+I'm a passionate Computer Science Student located in Morrisville, North Carolina.

+### 🌱 I’m currently learning ...
-I'm a passionate Computer Science Student located in Morrisville North Carolina.
-I'm interested in Machine Learning, Data Science, and solving problems computationally!
-I have experience with Python and machine learning with Tensorflow.
+I'm interested in Machine Learning, Data Science, Cybersecurity, and solving problems computationally!
+I have experience with Python and machine learning with Tensorflow and you'll usually catch me trying improving the things that impact me.

+## 🔭 I’m currently working on ...
+A supervised learning image-processing model to play my favorite video games.
+Immersive 1st person games are a great low-stakes environment to test out my ideas!

 ## &#x1f4c8; GitHub Stats